Many people ask me about using a video game as a Memory Palace. Here’s how such questions are often worded:

 The Final Word On The Video Game Memory Palace?

-In some, if you’re using the Memory Palace technique for learning, you want the technique that works best for you.
+In sum, if you’re using the Memory Palace technique for learning, you want the technique that works best for you.

 Try both versions of the Memory Palace technique.